Extrovert, introvert or Ambivert?

 Because “introvert” conjures up this, right?

-therefore the thoughtful, reflective type of person is well aware of the expectations of her superiors and employees and most of us answer the questions in a way befitting the image of a boss, a Director, a CEO.
+Therefore, the thoughtful, reflective type of person is well aware of the expectations of her superiors and employees.
+Most of us answer the questions in a way befitting the image of a boss, a Director, a CEO.

-The basis of the Meyer Briggs Inventory is simplified Jungian psychology -an oxymoron since Carl Jung’s personality theory is far from simple.
-The test condenses Jung’s personality analysis into categories: Introvert equals shy, passive and weak while Extrovert implies strength, leadership and courage.
-Although these simple ratios have some semblance of relation to Jung’s theory of basic personality, the reality is a good deal more complicated.
+The basis of the Meyer Briggs Inventory is simplified Jungian psychology.
+An oxymoron since Carl Jung’s personality theory is far from simple.
+The test condenses Jung’s personality analysis into categories.
+Introverts are often perceived as shy, passive, and weak, while extroverts are often perceived as strong, assertive, and courageous.
+These simple ratios are similar to Jung’s theory of basic personality types; the reality, however, is more complicated.
 The result is what Cain describes as the extrovert ideal.

-All of which results in my realizing that there are situations where I act like an extrovert but that my current vocation as writer fits perfectly with a more introverted self.
+All of which results in my realizing that there are situations where I act like an extrovert.
+But since my current vocation as a writer fits perfectly with introversion.
 Ergo: An Ambivert!

 With all respect to those who created the Myers Briggs Inventory,